 About Me

-The primary focus of current such work is a dissertation about the music and life of Emahoy Tsege-Mariam Gebru.
-Upcoming and recent projects include a new realization of Maryanne Amacher’s “Petra” with Jack Yarbrough, an album of piano music by Eve Beglarian, and a new piano work by Alison Yun-fei Jiang.
+Recent and upcoming projects include my doctoral dissertation on the music and life of Emahoy Tsege-Mariam Gebru, transcriptions of piano music by Diamanda Galás, a new realization of Maryanne Amacher’s “Petra” with Jack Yarbrough, an album of piano music by Eve Beglarian, a new piano work by Alison Yun-fei Jiang, the premiere of an evening-length work by Tui St. George Tucker, and an undergraduate history course about the piano as (especially post-colonial) nation-building venue.

 My surname, “Feng” (冯 féng), correctly pronounced, rhymes with “sung”, not “sang”.